METALS-Shanghai copper slips for 2nd day on lukewarm trade

 Most active ShFE tin

-ARBS ($1 = 6.9102 Chinese yuan renminbi) (Reporting by Muyu Xu and Dominique Patton; editing by Richard Pullin)
+ARBS ($1 = 6.9224 Chinese yuan) (Reporting by Muyu Xu and Dominique Patton; editing by Richard Pullin and Subhranshu Sahu)